Doing Sport Differently Webinars and Resources

 Using the Doing Sport Differently principles, Leisure Networks created ‘Power to Pedal’ and explain why a couple of the DSD processes were critical to the program’s success in the video below.
 You can watch Part 2 here and Part 3 here thanks to VicHealth.

-Co-design is a participatory tool for problem-solving that brings those with technical expertise and lived experience together, on equal ground, to design solutions.
+- Co-design is a participatory tool for problem-solving that brings those with technical expertise and lived experience together, on equal ground, to design solutions.
 VicHealth has provided this helpful resource, "How to co-design with young Victorians".

-The WACOSS Co-Design Toolkit has been developed using a Capacity Building Grant from the Western Australian Department of Finance and provides further case studies and examples of co-design.
+- The WACOSS Co-Design Toolkit has been developed using a Capacity Building Grant from the Western Australian Department of Finance and provides further case studies and examples of co-design.

-Get started with Design Thinking via Stanford University.
+- Get started with Design Thinking via Stanford University.
 The set of resources on this page offer experiences and lessons you can run with primary and high school students, providing educators who are interested in teaching design thinking a first taste of challenges they might run.